Elected officials, police chiefs on leaked Oath Keepers list - The Boston Globe

 Appearing in the Oath Keepers’ database doesn’t prove that a person was ever an active member of the group or shares its ideology.
 Some people on the list contacted by The Associated Press said they were briefly members years ago and are no longer affiliated with the group.
 Some said they were never dues-paying members.

-“Their views are far too extreme for me,” said Shawn Mobley, sheriff of Otero County, Colorado.
-Mobley told the AP in an email that he distanced himself from the Oath Keepers years ago over concerns about its involvement in the standoff against the federal government at Bundy Ranch in Bunkerville, Nevada, among other things.
+“Their views are far too extreme for me,” said Shawn Mobley, sheriff of Otero County, Colo.
+Mobley told the AP in an e-mail that he distanced himself from the Oath Keepers years ago over concerns about its involvement in the standoff against the federal government at Bundy Ranch in Bunkerville, Nev., among other things.

 Advertisement

 More than two dozen people associated with the Oath Keepers — including Rhodes — have been charged in connection with the Jan.
 6 attack.
-Rhodes and four other Oath Keeper members or associates are heading to trial this month on seditious conspiracy charges for what prosecutors have described as a weekslong plot to keep then-President Donald Trump in power.
-Rhodes and the other Oath Keepers say that they are innocent and that there was no plan to attack the Capitol.
+Rhodes and four other Oath Keeper members or associates are heading to trial this month on seditious conspiracy charges for what prosecutors have described as a weekslong plot to keep Donald Trump as president.
+Rhodes and the other Oath Keepers say they are innocent and that there was no plan to attack the Capitol.

-The Oath Keepers has grown quickly along with the wider anti-government movement and used the tools of the internet to spread their message during Barack Obama's presidency, said Rachel Carroll Rivas, interim deputy director of research with the Southern Poverty Law Center’s Intelligence Project.
+The Oath Keepers has grown quickly along with the wider anti-government movement and used the tools of the Internet to spread their message during Barack Obama’s presidency, said Rachel Carroll Rivas, interim deputy director of research with the Southern Poverty Law Center’s Intelligence Project.
 But since Jan.
-6 and Rhodes' arrest, the group has struggled to keep members, she said.
+6 and Rhodes’s arrest, the group has struggled to keep members, she said.

 Advertisement